MTP/MPO Cables: What Are They and How to Use Them?

 Figure 1: MTP/MPO Connector Structure.

-MTP/MPO trunk cables, MTP/MPO breakout cables and MTP/MPO conversion cables are ideal for high density cabling network, offering better network capacity and flexibility.
+Three MTP/MPO cable types, such as trunk cables, MTP/MPO breakout cables, and MTP/MPO conversion cables, are well suited for high-density cabling networks, providing better network capacity and flexibility.

 MTP/MPO Trunk Cables

 MTP/MPO trunk cables are terminated with an MTP/MPO connector (female/male) on both ends, which are available in 8-144 fiber counts for users’ choices.
-Typically, these multi-fiber MTP/MPO trunk cables are ideal for creating a structured cabling system, including backbone and horizontal interconnections such as 40G-40G and 100G-100G direct connections, so as to achieve a simple and efficient high-performance networking.
+Typically, these multi-fiber MTP/MPO trunk cables are ideal for creating a structured cabling system, including backbone and horizontal interconnections such as 40G-40G and 100G-100G direct connections.

 Figure 2: 40G-40G Direct Connection with MTP/MPO Trunk Cable.